-Collected by the co-author of The Servant Queen and the King she serves, here are the top 10 things Queen Elizabeth II has said about her faith and how it affects the way she lives her life:
+Collected by the co-author of Our Faithful Queen: 70 Years of Faith & Service, here are the top 10 things Queen Elizabeth II has said about her faith and how it affects the way she lives her life:

 - “For me, the life of Jesus Christ, the Prince of Peace, whose birth we celebrate today, is an inspiration and an anchor in my life.
 A role-model of reconciliation and forgiveness, he stretched out his hands in love, acceptance and healing.
 Christ’s example has taught me to seek to respect and value all people of whatever faith or none.”
 (2014)